Close

 1. Determine Your Visa Category

 Identify the correct visa type based on your travel purpose and duration.
-Short-stay Schengen visas cover visits up to 90 days, while long-stay national visas apply to extended stays.
-Consult the official France-Visas portal to confirm requirements for your specific situation.
+Short-stay Schengen visas cover visits up to 90 days within any 180-day period, while long-stay national visas apply to extended stays exceeding 90 days.
+Use the Visa Wizard tool on the France-Visas portal to confirm your eligibility and determine which visa category applies to your specific situation.

 Compile all necessary documents systematically: